jstephchoi256/hello-world/README.md

-# hello-world
+# First repository
-Just another repository
+Used to test and work through Github and learn how to use it.